Our History

 The Pennsylvania SFI Implementation Committee was formed in 1995, and became “housed” within the Hardwood Lumber Manufacturers Association of Pennsylvania (now the Pennsylvania Forest Products Association) the following year.

-The Pennsylvania SFI Implementation Committee met for the very first time on June 2, 1995, at the South Ridge Motor Inn in State College.
-It was co-chaired by John Skovran of Proctor & Gamble and Dave Hagg of International Paper.
+The Pennsylvania SFI Implementation Committee met for the very first time on June 2, 1995, at the South Ridge Motor Inn (presently defunct) in State College.
+It was co-chaired by John Skovran of Procter & Gamble and David Haag of International Paper.
 Although they were an SFI Implementation Committee, the group started under the name “Pennsylvania Forest Sustainability Committee” and quickly pivoted to “Forest Industry Committee for Sustaining Pennsylvania Forests.”
 On November 14, 1996, the members decided that the program should operate under the name “Sustainable Forestry Initiative of Pennsylvania” and the Committee became the “SFI of PA State Implementation Committee.”

 1996